Buying Guide · 2026

 • 3

-Your e-ticket arrives in your inbox within minutes.
-Save it, screenshot it, or simply keep the email accessible.
-You can also download it to your phone’s wallet if supported.
+It arrives by email within minutes.
+Save it, screenshot it, or add it to your phone’s wallet if supported.

 • 4